Skip to main content

 • staff taking care of children aged up to 3 years;

-• school education teachers: teachers working in the school education system, which comprises not only early childhood and school education, but also adult education provided in schools and other specific types of educational institutions for adults;
+• school education teachers: teachers working in the school education system, which includes not only preschool education and school education for children and youth, but also adult education provided in schools for adults, stage II sectoral vocational schools and post-secondary schools, and in specific types of other educational institutions;

 • academic teachers: teachers working in the higher education system.